Frequently Asked Questions

 1. The employer does not adhere to the common practice of closing out the calendar quarter on the last Sunday of the month.
 Instead, work performed for part of the last week of the calendar quarter and the first part of the first week of the subsequent quarter, are contributed by the employer at the end of the new quarter.
 Or,

-Unfortunately, and for the reasons that it neither has any control over the Fringe Benefit payment practices of an employer, nor any control over the reciprocity issuance practices of another Local, there is nothing the Health and Benefit Plan Office can do.
+Unfortunately, and for the reasons that the Plan neither has any control over the Fringe Benefit payment practices of an employer, nor any control over the reciprocity practices of another Local’s Benefit Fund Office, there is nothing the Health and Benefit Plan Office can do.

 Simply put, the Fund Office cannot credit monies it has not received nor back date contributions because the employer does not adhere to the common methodology of closing the calendar quarter on the last Sunday of the month.

-Further, please be advised that unless you informed the Fund Office that you are working in another Local’s jurisdiction, the Fund Office does not know if it is to expect reciprocated contributions.
+Further, unless you inform the Fund Office that you are working in another Local’s jurisdiction, the Fund Office does not know if it is to expect reciprocated contributions.

 In both cases you will need to check in with the employer to see when they made their Fringe Benefit contributions.
 If you worked in another I.B.E.W Local’s jurisdiction you will also have to call that Local’s Benefit Fund Office and instruct them to forward those contributions to the Local 697 Benefit Office.